The Tiny Knowledge Gaps That Quizzes Reveal Better Than Reading

 Final Thoughts

 The tiny knowledge gaps that quizzes reveal are not failures.
-They are learning signals.
-They show you where your memory is thin, where your understanding is almost right, and where a little review can make a big difference.
+They are signals.
+They show where memory is thin, where understanding is almost right, and where a small review can make a big difference.

-Reading helps you meet new information, but quizzes help you test whether that information is truly understood and remembered.
-When you use quiz results wisely, every missed answer becomes a map.
-It points you toward the next thing worth learning.
+Reading introduces you to information, but quizzes test whether that information truly stayed with you.
+When used wisely, quiz results become more than scores.
+They become maps.
+Each missed answer points toward the next thing worth strengthening, clarifying, or learning more deeply.